Deep Sanderson: DS301

 The Deep Sanderson 301s were a series of a small mid-engined cars with a central tube chassis.
 The cars were powered by the BMC A-Series engine in various displacements and states of tune.
 The transmission was the transverse transaxle from the Mini.

-In the fall of 1960 Len Bridge urged Lawrence to develop a road-going sports car, reasoning that this market was much larger than the one for racing cars.
+In autumn 1960 Len Bridge urged Lawrence to develop a road-going sports car, reasoning that this market was much larger than the one for racing cars.
 He also strongly favoured using the Mini drivetrain as the basis for a new car.
 Lawrence reviewed the idea with Andrew Wallace, whom he had known while in the Navy.
 Wallace studied the Lawrence Link suspension and drew a chassis with a large-diameter backbone having a circular cross-section, box sections front and rear made from sheet metal and an aluminium floor reinforced by smaller square-section tubing.
 Suspension front and rear was by Lawrence Link.
 The Mini engine and transaxle were mounted amidships.
 Guided by Wallace's drawing, Lawrence's Westerham Motors built the prototype chassis from 20 gauge steel, which was then clothed in aluminium bodywork by Williams and Pritchard.
 Power was from an 850 cc Mini engine.
 The finished prototype had a rear engine cover as tall as the windshield in an open-topped body.
 The sides of the rear bodywork were made concave to narrow the back and provide some rearward visibility.
 Lawrence described the car, nicknamed "the perfume delivery wagon", as "ugly but functional".

 Lawrence took the prototype DS301 to the Nürburgring in 1961, where the car turned in some respectable lap times before ending up in a tree.
 The car was retrieved but scrapped as not worth repairing, but work immediately started on a new shape for subsequent DS301s, constructing a plywood form that Williams and Pritchard would use to make a new body for the second DS301 in aluminium, like the prototype.